t-shoemaker/2024_dtl_lm-interpretability/chapters/06_vector-spaces.md

         A DataFrame containing k-nearest neighbors for the original and shifted vectors
     """
-    # Get the vector and find its k-nearest neighbors
+    # Find the vector's k-nearest neighbors
-    vector = glove[token]
     vector_knn = glove.most_similar(vector, k)

     # Now shift it by adding the coefficient.
 Then find the k-nearest neighbors